 As a coach, I try to get all of my clients to eat a minimum of 100 grams of protein per day and ideally 1g/lb of body weight.

-I know most moms struggle with amping up protein specifically because everyone gets sick of eating chicken non-stop.
-That is why I created the Protein Power Ebook which makes protein-packed dessert-like recipes moms live.
-Of course, grabbing a high-protein meal plan is always a great option too if you struggle hard.
+I know most moms struggle with amping up protein, specifically because everyone gets sick of eating chicken non-stop.
+That is why I created the Strong and Sweet Protein Guide, which brings you protein-packed dessert-like recipes moms love.
+Of course, grabbing the Protein Playbook for easy meal plans is a smart choice too.

 What Is The Carnivore Diet?